jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's a good story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules excluding punches or submissions would protect them in dark alleys.
+We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules excluding most fighting techniques would protect them in dark alleys.

 The whole trick of evolution is finding the best adaptation for the problems of a given environment.
 And no one knows what environment the future will bring.
 So we must respond to failure with another adaption as quickly as possible.
 Anything else that gets in the way, like gender and man-made rules, is all noise.